 This is a course for students who have a passion for music and are interested in developing their skills in composition, musical awareness and performance.
 You either need to be taking private lessons on your instrument or voice and be around or above a grade 3 standard.
-If you are unsure about this Ms Coy will help to advise you.
+If you are unsure about this our Music teachers will advise you.
 You should also be committed and willing to participate in various extracurricular musical activities at school.